Persevering

 • Learn to trust others as you encounter them, since they’ll be the ones who bring out your success.

-Your success will rarely look like what you had envisioned, but will often outperform your greatest expectations:
+Your success will rarely look like what you had envisioned, but you will often outperform your greatest expectations:

 • The detour from your original goal will often be your breakthrough moment.